iley/kamaji.cc/content/hardware/buttons/3d-print-enclosure.md

 weight: 4
 ---

 For this part you will need access to an FDM 3D-printer.
 If you don't have one, you can find an on-demand print service online.
+A resin printer would also do the job but we have no experience with those.

 You will also need filament to print with.
 We use PETG because it's a little more durable, but PLA would work too.